 For Students & Parents

-Visit the Apply page on this website for registration and application forms and instructions for all programs.
+Visit the Apply page on this website for registration and application instructions for all programs.

-The cost of a USM course taken through Early Study Aspirations or Dual Enrollment is less than the standard cost of a course for a USM student.
+The cost of a USM course taken through Early Study Aspirations or Concurrent Enrollment is less than the standard cost of a course for a USM student.

-- Dual Enrollment courses are $75 per course.
-Some courses may have additional fees.
+- Aspiratons and Concurrent Enrollment students may take up to 12 tuition-free credit hours per year.
+Some courses have additional fees.
 Some students will be required to purchase their textbooks as well.

-Some high schools will cover partial or full additional costs of USM Early Study Aspirations, Dual Enrollment, or Project ASPIRE courses.
-Students are encouraged to contact their high school counselor to find out whether their school covers Early College charges and fees.
+Some high schools will cover partial or full additional costs (such as the cost of textbooks) of USM Early Study Aspirations, Concurrent Enrollment, or Project ASPIRE courses.
+Students are encouraged to contact their high school counselor to find out whether their school covers Early College course charges and fees.

-Non-Maine residents (whether out-of-state or international students) are permitted to participate in the Early Study Aspirations, Dual Enrollment, and Project ASPIRE courses.
+Non-Maine residents (whether out-of-state or international students) are permitted to participate in the Early Study Aspirations, Concurrent Enrollment, and Project ASPIRE courses.
 However, non-resident students do not qualify for State of Maine funding for Early College programs.
-Non-resident students are responsible for the full costs of Early Study Aspirations, Dual Enrollment, and Project ASPIRE courses.
-All course fees must be paid in order for course credit to be issued.
+Non-resident students are responsible for the full costs of Early Study Aspirations, Concurrent Enrollment, and Project ASPIRE courses.
+All course costs must be paid in order for course credit to be issued.